Don't Overlook Your Span of Control: Everything You Need To Know!

 So let's explore the span of control in business and why it matters.

-Defining Span of Control in Business
+What is a Span of Control in Business

+The span of control refers to the number of employees directly reporting to a manager.
 It defines a manager's breadth of oversight.
 For example, a front-line supervisor may oversee 10-15 direct reports, while a senior executive may have 5-8 direct reports.

 Wider spans mean managers have more reports, while narrower spans mean fewer reports per manager.
 There are tradeoffs to both approaches.